sedaprotocol/seda-chain/README.md

 ### Build From Source

-Note that the `main` branch is unstable.
-For a stable version, `git checkout` a tag that has been released.
+Note that the `main` branch is under development and might not always be stable.
+For a stable version, consider checking out a released tag using `git checkout`.
 For instructions on how to build, please refer to [developing](DEVELOPING.md).

 ## Running the Node